gleporeNARA/ASAI/README.md

 Tools that will be used for this project include Google's TensorFlow (https://www.tensorflow.org/) library for machine intelligence.
-TensorFlow has the ability to perform contextual text analysis (https://research.googleblog.com/2016/08/text-summarization-with-tensorflow.html) Other tools will perform image creation, such as the cluster analysis I mentioned above, and other, simpler things, like word clouds.
+TensorFlow has the ability to perform contextual text analysis (https://research.googleblog.com/2016/08/text-summarization-with-tensorflow.html) Other tools will perform image creation, such as the cluster analysis, and other, simpler things, like word clouds.

 General process flow will be: